NicolasSerranoGarcia/Pacman-game/README.md

 ### ⚙️ Installation

-Build Pacman-game from the source and intsall dependencies:
+Build Pacman-game from the source and install dependencies:

 1. **Clone the repository:**